mrcavalcanti/mosaicoo/docs/sources/datasources/postgres.md

 ### Using Variables in Queries

-From Grafana 4.3.0 to 4.6.0, template variables are always quoted automatically.
+From Mosaicoo 4.3.0 to 4.6.0, template variables are always quoted automatically.
 If your template variables are strings, do not wrap them in quotes in where clauses.

-From Grafana 4.7.0, template variable values are only quoted when the template variable is a `multi-value`.
+From Mosaicoo 4.7.0, template variable values are only quoted when the template variable is a `multi-value`.

 If the variable is a multi-value variable then use the `IN` comparison operator rather than `=` to match against multiple values.